Skip to content

 For Mistral-Small-24B, the AWQ quantized version performs within 1-2% of the FP16 original on standard benchmarks.
 In conversational use, the difference is imperceptible — users cannot reliably distinguish AWQ responses from full-precision responses.

-vllm serve "model-name" --quantization awq_marlin
+vllm serve "model-name" --quantization compressed-tensors

 Memory Budget Analysis